benjaminkravets/ICMP-RAT/README.md

 This tool does not currently support a command line output return to the sender, all commands are sent blind with no return.

-Not tested and still in progress.
+Not well tested and still in progress.